- CLASS: Reptilia (Reptiles)

-The Roti Island snake-necked turtle has been heavily exploited by the pet trade and is now virtually extinct in the wild.
+The Roti Island snake-necked turtle has been heavily exploited by the pet trade and is now virtually extinct.
 The San Diego Zoo established a breeding group of these endangered turtles and partners with the Turtle Survival Alliance in Europe.
 In 2005, we hatched the first of several clutches of eggs at our reptile facility, producing 15 offspring.

 The majority of the most critically endangered turtles in the world are found in Madagascar and Southeast Asia.
-San Diego Zoo Global, the Turtle Survival Alliance, and the Wildlife Conservation Society have created a global conservation program for freshwater turtles and tortoises.
-We have conservationists currently guiding conservation programs for giant river turtles in Myanmar, Cambodia, and Malaysia, and doing fieldwork on critically endangered turtle species in Indonesia, Laos, and Vietnam.
-Significant progress toward preventing the extinction of many of the 300 species of freshwater turtles and tortoises is on the horizon.
+San Diego Zoo Wildlife Alliance, the Turtle Survival Alliance, and the Wildlife Conservation Society have created a global conservation program for freshwater turtles and tortoises.
+We have conservation scientists currently guiding conservation programs for giant river turtles in Myanmar, Cambodia, and Malaysia, and doing conservation work for critically endangered turtles in Indonesia, Laos, and Vietnam.
+Significant progress toward saving of many of the 300 freshwater turtles and tortoises is on the horizon.

-San Diego Zoo Global, U.S. Geological Survey, San Diego Association of Governments, and the California Department of Fish and Game kicked off a joint project in 2009 to help this species.
-As a part of this study, researchers brought female turtles from the Sycuan Peak Ecological Reserve to the Zoo in 2009 and 2010.
+San Diego Zoo Wildlife Alliance, U.S. Geological Survey, San Diego Association of Governments, and the California Department of Fish and Game kicked off a joint project in 2009 to help this reptile.
+As a part of this study, scientists brought female turtles from the Sycuan Peak Ecological Reserve to the Zoo in 2009 and 2010.
 The females laid their eggs at the Zoo and then were returned to the reserve.
 Ten of the eggs hatched.
-After nonnative predators were removed, five of the juveniles were released into the Reserve in July 2013.
-We also have 12 pond turtles on exhibit in our Elephant Odyssey habitat at the Zoo that are not part of this study but are serving as educational ambassadors for this project and the species.
+After nonnative predators were removed, five of the juveniles were reintroduced into the Reserve in July 2013.
+We also have 12 pond turtles living in our Elephant Odyssey habitat at the Zoo that are not part of this study but are serving as educational ambassadors for this project and for turtles.

-We hope that learning about turtles inspires you to help conserve species in your own backyard by not releasing unwanted pet turtles, like red-eared sliders, and helping to keep local watersheds clean.
-We encourage you to join local volunteer organizations that help restore local watersheds by removing exotic plant species and trash.
+We hope that learning about turtles inspires you to help conserve wildlife in your own backyard by not releasing unwanted pet turtles, like red-eared sliders, and helping to keep local watersheds clean.
+We encourage you to join local volunteer organizations that help restore local watersheds by removing exotic plants and trash.